Ramsden surveying instruments: The great theodolites

 A total of eight such instruments were manufactured by Ramsden and others for use in Britain, India and Switzerland.

 Ramsden himself constructed three theodolites and a further two were completed to his design by Mathew Berge, his son-in-law and business successor, after Ramsden's death in 1805.
-Of the other instruments one was constructed by William Cary and the other two by the firm of Troughton and Simms.
+Of the other instruments one was constructed by William Cary and the other two by the firm of Troughton & Simms.

 The Royal Society theodolite

-In 1783 the Royal Society of London reacted to French criticism of Greenwich Observatory by seeking Royal assent to undertake a high precision geodetic survey, the Anglo-French Survey (1784–1790), between Greenwich and the established French survey stations on the other side of the English Channel.
+In 1783 the Royal Society of London reacted to (unfounded) French criticism of Greenwich Observatory by seeking Royal assent to undertake a high precision geodetic survey, the Anglo-French Survey (1784–1790), between Greenwich and the established French survey stations on the other side of the English Channel.
 Approval having been granted, General William Roy agreed to undertake the work and he immediately approached Ramsden to commission new instruments.
 Three years later the "great" theodolite was delivered after a delay attributable to Ramsden's tardiness, workshop accidents and his predilection for continuous refinement—"this won't do, we must have at it again".
 The instrument was paid for by the Crown and the King immediately presented it to the Royal Society; for this reason the theodolite is designated as the Royal Society theodolite, or Ramsden RS in short.